 Yes, the difference is only the last words.

 Why is the first one the best?

 Let's check the second one firstly.
-The last word 什 (Shi) (listen) pronounces similarly to a character 死 (si) (listen) meaning "death, or die".
-And because one of meanings of the third word 夫 (fu) is 'husband', the last two words together reminds easily of "a husband will die".
+The last word 什 (Shi) pronounces similarly to a character 死 (si) meaning 'death, or die'; and one of meanings of the third word 夫 (fu) is 'husband'; the last two words together reminds easily of 'a husband will die'.
 So it not good to be a girl's name.

 How about the third one?
-Also, let's learn the meaning of the last word 谢 (xie).
-Even though more meanings, but "(of flowers or leaves) wither" is not good for a girl who always hope she is young and beautiful, like blooming flowers.
+Also, 谢 (xie).
+Even though more meanings, but '(of flowers or leaves) wither' is not good for a girl who always hope she is young and beautiful, like blooming flowers.

 Contrary to those two characters, the first one 夏 (xia) means 'summer'.
 Everything is in a flourishing and prospering state in summer.
-Therefore, I think it is the best character for Banafsheh.
+Therefore, it is the best character for the name Banafsheh.

 All we are talking about previously focused on a single English name.